ey92/notes/6010notes.md

 	- what is left?
 - _be careful with outsourcing_ - no business left when everything is outsourced
 	- keep core competence
-- FedEx gets Silocon Valley Division of Texas Intruments - ideal client for virtual order
+- FedEx gets Silicon Valley Division of Texas Instruments - ideal client for virtual order
 	- controlling entire supply chain is even better
 - outsourcing complexity almost always reduce costs, but not long-term competitive advantage
 	 - competitors can also outsource